Preference Learning in School Choice Problems: Introduction

+We investigate a centralized school choice model where students incur a cost to gather information about their ex-post preferences.
+We compare the efficiency loss of the Deferred Acceptance (DA) mechanism with that of the Boston mechanism, taking into account that any fixed mechanism creates a game in which students must make decisions about their learning and reporting strategies.
+Our analysis highlights the potential efficiency loss of the DA mechanism due to reduced information acquisition.\footnote{At first glance, it might seem trivial that students acquire more information under the Boston mechanism because applying for a competitive school first entails the risk of multiple rejections.
+However, this same risk can also discourage students from gathering information, since they may choose not to apply to these highly competitive schools.}

-This RI information acquisition model is embedded into a simple school choice problem, which consists of a unit mass of infinitesimal students and three schools $a$ (average), $b$ (bad), and $s$ (superior in expectation).
-Suppose all schools have capacity $1/3$, and students' match payoffs are $u_a = 1$, $u_b=0$, and $u_s = v + \theta$, respectively.
+We build a school choice model that is simple yet sufficient to demonstrate the potential efficiency loss of the DA mechanism.
+The model consists of a population of a unit mass of infinitesimal students and three schools: $s$ (superior in expectation), $a$ (average), and $b$ (below average).
+The match payoffs for students are $u_a = 1$, $u_b = 0$, and $u_s = v + \theta$, respectively.
 While $v > 1/2$ is fixed across students, $\theta$ is an idiosyncratic preference shock distributed uniformly over $[0,1]$ independently across students.
-A given mechanism, DA or Boston, defines a Bayesian game in which each student first acquires information about her preference shock and then submits a rank-order list.
-Since $\min\{u_a, u_s\} > u_b$, students submit either $sab$ or $asb$.
+For the purposes of illustration, let us assume that each school has a capacity of $1/3$.
+A given mechanism, Boston or DA, defines a Bayesian game in which each student first acquires information about her unobservable preference shock and then submits a rank-order list.
+We adopt the Rational Inattention (RI) information acquisition for information gathering, first introduced by \citet{sims1998} and \citet{sims2003}.
+The RI model allows for adaptability in information acquisition, enabling students and families to select not only the quantity of information they acquire but also the type of information.
+The value of different forms of information can vary based on the mechanism, and students and families must prioritize the information that is most critical to them to reduce the cost of information acquisition.